- This year, owners and operators reported that staffing shortages and recruiting are their biggest challenges.

 - Finding new recruiting opportunities can be as simple and inexpensive as reaching out to your network on social media or even connecting with your local apartment association.

-This year, owners and operators reported that staffing shortages and recruiting are their biggest challenge.
+This year, owners and operators reported that staffing shortages and recruiting are their biggest challenges.
 Staffing issues have become an “everyday conversation” in the industry and was a major topic at Apartmentalize 2022 as National Apartment Association President, Don Brunner shared with BisNow.

 For part two of our budgeting series, “Money, Effort, Time: Building a better property marketing budget,” we’ll dig into opportunities for addressing staffing concerns.